AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantiztion.md

 \frac{\alpha'}{\alpha} - \frac{a^{2}-1}{2r} - 2\pi r\bigl(\Phi^{2} + \Pi^{2}\bigr) = 0.
 $$

 Example problems to consider here include $a$ and $\alpha$ fixed as the Schwarzschild solution (black hole physics) or deSitter space (cosmology of the early universe).
 Then, the dynamics of the associated stochastic partial differential equations correspond to quantum field theory on a curved spacetime.
-However, when the dynamics of the back reaction of the gravitational field are included  (by simultaneous solution of Einstein's equations) the result is a theory of quantum gravity; approached in the context of numerical relativity and stochastic quantization (formulated as stochastic partial differential equations).
-As an intermediate step, the semi-classical Einstein Langevin equation appears naturally in the stochastic quantization considered here.
-Additionally, scalar fields and the associated BTZ black holes in lower dimensional 2+1 gravity are natural to consider in the numerical approach to stochastic quantization considered here.
+However, when the dynamics of the back reaction of the gravitational field are included  (by simultaneous solution of Einstein's equations) the result is a quantum theory of gravity; approached in the context of numerical relativity and stochastic quantization.
+As an intermediate step, the semi-classical Einstein Langevin equation appears naturally.
+Additionally, scalar fields and the associated BTZ black holes in lower dimensional 2+1 gravity are natural to consider in this numerical approach.

-Finally, translating the algorithms above from the domain of pseudo random number generation to full quantum computation is an immediate extension; one consistent with the goal of quantum computational field theory.

 ---